Arts & Ideas Committee

 Dr. Linda Vaden-Goad

 *Free admission for FSU Faculty and Staff with ID.
+Other non-FSU students get in for $5.00.
 The cost is $9.00 for Amazing Things members, $5.00 for seniors and $12.00 for general admission.

 Submitted by Dr. Arthur Nolletti, Jr., Professor Emeritus, FSU.